ryanwellsdotcom/csv-to-json/README.md

 ## Configuration

-In the `csvToJson.py` file, ensure the `.csv` filename match your actual CSV filename:
+In the `csvToJson.py` file, ensure the `.csv` filename matches your actual CSV filename:

 ```Python
 with open('sample.csv'...